pachyderm/docs/content/latest/deploy-manage/deploy/ingress/pach-ui-ingress.md

       ```s
       helm install pachd -f my_pachyderm_values.yaml pach/pachyderm
       ```
-      The deployment of Pachyderm automatically creates the required set of rules.
+      The deployment of MLDM automatically creates the required set of rules.

 1. Check your new rules by running `kubectl describe ingress console`:
          ```s